 Research may be part of your coursework or as as part of individual research opportunities working with professors.

-See also the SEAS page on undergraduate research.
-Active Learning Labs also provide opportunities for students to engage in hands-on learning.
 We also recommend you check out the Computer Science colloquium to get a sense for what’s going on in the world of Computer Science Research.

 REU Programs (Research Experience for Undergraduates funded by NSF):

 Harvard College offers a variety of research funding opportunities which are administered by the Office of Undergraduate Research and Fellowships.
 In particular, we’d like to point out PRISE via the Summer Residential Research Programs and the Harvard College Research Program (HCRP) via Independent Research Funding.